Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Concluding Remarks

-\SM{In all, we conducted experiments with 42 emotion-labeled datasets from nine languages, with labels that are either categorical or continuous, for five affect categories.
-Thus the conclusions drawn are rather robust.
+In all, we conducted experiments with \DT{18} \DT{sentiment}-labeled datasets from 9 languages, Thus the conclusions drawn are rather robust.
 The results on individual datasets also establish key benchmarks; useful to practitioners for estimating the quality of the arcs under various settings.
-Further, since this work shows that simple lexicon-only approaches work well for generating emotion arcs, researchers from \SM{diverse} fields such as Psychology and Digital Humanities, who may be working in low-resource languages, or who may not have the resources or necessary programming experience to deploy deep neural models, can develop high-quality emotion arcs for their work.} \\
+Finally, since this work shows that simple lexicon-only approaches produce accurate arcs, practitioners from all fields, those working in low-resource languages, those interested in interpretability, or those without the resources to deploy neural models, can easily generate high-quality emotion arcs for their data.